 I joined the University of Portsmouth as a full-time lecturer in 2011.
 I have an AHRC-funded PhD in Applied Linguistics, which I was awarded in January 2012.
 I have also been a Fellow of the Higher Education Academy since October 2015.

 I teach both classroom based and distance learning students.

 - Writing to Persuade

 - Critical Approaches to Specialised Translation (revising and editing for translators and Japanese to English translation)

 - Translation Technologies (corpus/glossary building and pre- and post-editing of machine translation)

 - Tattoos (particularly tattooing in Japan and Japanese style tattoos outside of Japan)

-- The use of written and visual technical/professional communication for language teaching in Japan
+- The use of technical communication for language teaching in Japan

 I am interested in supervising PhD students in any of these areas.

 I have written a book Controlling Language in Industry: Controlled Languages for Technical Documents that was published in February 2017 (Palgrave Macmillan) and edited a book Current Practices and Trends in Technical and Professional Communication that was published in July 2017 (ISTC Books).

 I collaborate regularly with researchers in Japan, particularly from Kanto Gakuin University (関東学院大学) and the University of Aizu (会津大学).